cowboyjeeper/E1.31-Sonoff-basic/README.md

 ### Initial config/connection of new FW once installed

-Note:  Please only configure ONE device at a time!

-Initial configuration of the device is fairly simple once the FW has been installed it will bootup and without being able to connect to a network it will create a wifi network called "SONOFF".
+Initial configuration of the device is fairly simple once the FW has been installed it will bootup and without being able to connect to a network it will create a wifi network called "SONOFF-(mac address)".
 This only takes a few seconds...

 Once the network is created you can connect to it with your laptop, it should be an open wifi network, you'll have a chance to change this!